 Where to eat in downtown Tulum

-But despite all the stunning restaurants around us in downtown Tulum, the place we headed to time and time again for meals was El Yorch taco stall outside Oxxo on Calle Geminis Sur and the main road.
+Despite all the stunning restaurants around us in downtown Tulum, the place we headed to time and time again for meals was El Yorch taco stall outside Oxxo on Calle Geminis Sur and the main road towards the Tulum ruins.
 The 3 for 60 pesos gringas are AMAZEBALLS, and the 5 for 45 pesos tacos al pastor are a great deal.
 The stall is regularly swarming with locals so you know this is good food.

 Surprisingly for a cheap beer chain, the food at Chapultepec is really good; basically tapas with a set price of 21 pesos an item.
 The Atún Oriental taco is peng!

 You can get fuller sit-down meals in the ever-busy Malquerida on Calle Centauro Sur.